theJugglingCompany.com

 James Carse’s 1986 distinction between finite and infinite games describes two fundamentally different orientations toward any ongoing activity.
 A finite game has a terminus - a winner is declared, the game ends.
 An infinite game has no terminal point.
 The goal is not to win but to continue playing.

-What makes the long-running practitioner different from someone running the same pattern for the first time is precisely what is easy to overlook: the depth of the pattern.
-The hands that have been at the practice for decades carry its record in their motor memory.
-The arc they produce looks the same from outside.
-The fact that they have been producing it for decades is information that lives in the smoothness of the loop.
+What makes this image different from an image of younger hands producing the same trail is precisely what it is easy to see and easy to dismiss: the age of the hands.
+These are hands that have been at the practice long enough to carry its record in their texture.
+The pattern they produce is the same.
+But the fact that they have been producing it for decades is information the image holds.

 The brain of someone who practiced for a lifetime looks structurally different from one that stopped.
 Not because of age - because of continuation.